AntonioTorres23/OpenGL_Notes/Advanced Lighting.md

 ```
 /*
-	take the dot product between normal, and halfway dir similar to
+	Take the dot product between normal, and halfway direction similar to Phong
+	lighting in which we took a dot product between the view and reflect direction.

 */
 float spec = pow(max(dot(normal, halfwayDir), 0.0), shininess);